ch4mpy/user-proxies/api/README.md

 ```

 ## additional modules
-In parent pom, add `security`, `security-test`, `keycloak-mapper` and `greet-api` modules with dependency management for the first two:
+In parent pom, add `security`, `security-test`, `keycloak-mapper` and `greet-api` modules with dependency management for the first two.
+Also add keycloak version as property:
 ```xml
 	<modules>
 		<module>dtos</module>